nandofioretto/flab.github.io/teaching/raisp25.md

 **Expectations:**
 - Each group will reivew all paper from the provided list, and they may propose additional ones for approval.
-- Summaries should be written in Markdown format (supporting images and formulas) and committed to the course's [GitHub repository](https://github.com/uva-responsibleai/fall-24).
+- Summaries should be written in Markdown format (supporting images and formulas) and committed to the course's [GitHub repository](https://github.com/uva-responsibleai/spring25/).
 - The summary should include the following sections: Introduction and Motivations, Methods, Key Findings, and Critical Analysis.
 - The Critical Analysis section should evaluate the strengths, weaknesses, potential biases, and ethical considerations of the paper.
-- Summaries must be submitted **four days** prior to the presentation for review and potential feedback.
+- Summaries must be submitted **four days** prior to the presentation for review and potential feedback at [fioretto@virginia.edu](fioretto@virginia.edu).

 **Assessment Criteria:**
 - Clarity and coherence of the written summary.